barclata/miniplug/README.md

 1. `dune build`
 2. `opam install -w .` (if you just want to track the most recent commit on master, not working state of the source, then remove the `-w`)
+#### Note: This -w flag is apparently not working currently, so I suggest the following approach.

+## Workaround Builds
+1. Write code
+2. Commit code to main/master branch
+3. Do the remaining steps

 ## Development/Update Builds